 Possum caught eating a young kea in Ōkārito Forest

-Work of kea research team
+Kea research team

-Minimising the risk of 1080 to kea
+Minimising the risks from pest control to kea

 You can help

 Report kea sightings to the Kea Conservation Trust, or to the nearest DOC office.

 Information that is helpful to record is: where you saw it, what date and time you saw it, the band colour combination or numbers if the kea is banded, and what the kea was doing.
 Photos are especially useful.